IBRice101/IBRice101.github.io/Talks/HackingInMovies/index.md

 ---

 Heist movies, a self-explanatory genre, often contain hackers to forward the plot.
-These characters are not really characters in my view, I think they're more like devices, they tend to be an amalgamation of various cliches and plot devices that allow the rest of the film to carry on relatively uninterrupted.
+These characters are not really characters in my view, I think they're more like devices, they tend to be an amalgamation of various clichés and plot devices that allow the rest of the film to carry on relatively uninterrupted.
 A way of handwaving away technical limitations that may get in between the audience and sick highwire performances or dodging lasers or whatever.
 This is the genre most filled, in my view, with the cliches most associated with the hacker.

 Contrary to what you may think though, the presence of hackers is not a new phenomenon in this genre!
 In fact, one could argue that the heist film saw the birth of the hacker archetype (or at least the behaviour later associated with hackers on film).
 Peter Ustinov plays Marcus Pendleton in *Hot Millions* (1968), a con man who gets out of prison and uses various social engineering techniques, alongside a bit of physical tampering with security devices, to convince an organisation he's a programmer named Cesar Smith, subsequently sending checks to himself under various names all over Europe.